jayyu23/treehacks-dapp/README.md

 The deployed application (accessible at `localhost:3000`) has several basic features of a web3 application:
 1. Wallet connection using RainbowKit, that automatically connects to the Ethereum Sepolia testnet (supporting MetaMask, Coinbase etc.)
 2. ETH transfer functionality on Ethereum's Sepolia testnet by entering an address and amount.
 This will ask the user to confirm a simple transaction in their wallet.
-3. NFT minting capability, interacting with a Sepolia-deployed ERC721 contract (`simple-nft-sale.sol`).
+3. NFT minting capability, interacting with a Sepolia-deployed ERC721 contract (`SimpleNFT.sol`).
 This NFT contract clones Azuki's metadata format, and is viewable on Opensea.

 Surprisingly, even for such a seemingly trivial web3 application, you need a whole lot of infrastructure to get it working, including:
 - Next.js frontend